aleksikosonen/aleksikosonen/README.md

 ## Hello! 👋

-#### I'm Aleksi - Helsinki based coding enthusiast.
+#### I'm Aleksi - Helsinki-based coding enthusiast.
 Finding my passion in coding as well as some UI/UX design.

 - 🎓  Communication and Information Technologies student in Metropolia UAS
 - 📱  Majoring in Mobile Solutions